 3 Easy Style Tips When Trying to

-- Look at others who are already successful in an area you want to become successful in.
+- Look at others who are already successful in an area you want to become successful.
 Steal a page from their style book.
-For example, maybe that top sales woman you admire always wears a tailored blazer when meeting clients or that woman with the busy social life often wears bright lipstick to accentuate her smile.
+For example, maybe that top saleswoman you admire always wears a tailored blazer when meeting clients or that woman with the busy social life often wears bright lipstick to accentuate her smile.

 The fact is, the world needs people who are adaptable and multi-skilled and who follow their passions and interests.
 Embrace your renaissance mind!
 It is a gift.
 Easier said than done?
-We can help you step into this new chapter of your life feeling authentic, confident and powerful.
-Contact us today.
+I can help you step into this new chapter of your life feeling authentic, confident and powerful.
+Contact me today.